zenshastra/ZenAlpha-SageVision/README.md

 ## 📄 Sample Documents

 - **BEAT-article_thebeatmar2025.pdf**: An article from "The Beat" magazine, March 2025 edition.
-- **SEBI_-Securities_Market_Booklet.pdf**: A comprehensive booklet on securities markets by SEBI.

-These documents are used to demonstrate the application's capabilities in parsing and extracting meaningful information.
+This document is used to demonstrate the application's capabilities in parsing and extracting meaningful information.

 ---